Bltgn/DF-succubus/succubus-prod/succubus-readme.txt

 If you wish to make a glass tower instead, glass blocks can easily be produced using the Floating Glass Furnace, built using a tin bar.
 This workshop is ten times more efficient than a regular glass furnace.

-### New metals

-Because the succubi wish to reshape the world in their image, you will obtain of new materials to build with:
-* Afelsteel: This corrupted steel is extremely dense, making it great for weaponsmithing.
-* Stygium: An unaturally light bronze providing your succubi a decent protection without reducing their speed.

-These materials are acquired through trading.

 ### Summoning

 You can spawn pets in your fort by building a summoning portal over a magma pit.
 Evil pets are useful for various tasks or can be butchered for food.
 A description of each pets abilities will be displayed while selecting the jobs from the summoning portal itself.
 Some creatures summoned from the portal are also intelligent and can perform civilian tasks or join the military.